supertokens/blog/content/supertokens-vs-clerk/index.md

     - You prefer a managed service with minimal maintenance.

     - Your project benefits from integrated user management and pre-built UI components.

-    - You require built-in MFA and social login without extensive configuration.

 2. Choose SuperTokens If: